Stationery Lists for 2021

 - using languages, symbols and texts.

-The junior area of the school is heavily influenced by play-based learning to create exciting opportunities for young children to socialise and learn to cooperate with others and build their oral language skills.
-Place-based learning is also prominent in our school and teachers seize opportunities to take children out and about in our local community to experience real-life contexts for learning.
+The junior area of the school is heavily influenced by Learning through Play to create exciting opportunities for young children to socialise and learn to cooperate with others, and build their oral language skills.
+Learning through Place is also prominent in our school and teachers seize opportunities to take children out and about in our local community to experience real-life contexts for learning.

 Assessment is used to inform children’s learning and teachers’ planning.
-A variety of methods is used to gather information on children’s progress and achievement including:
+A variety of methods are used to gather information on children’s progress and achievement including:

 - informal teacher observation and judgement;